 Amelio ultimately stepped down from his role running Apple on July 7.
 Jobs took over running the company, while supposedly looking for a replacement.

-More importantly, however, the loss actually reflected some good things starting at Apple.
-The $161 million loss included a write-off of $75 million as Apple bought back its Mac OS license from Power Computing.
+More importantly, however, the $161 million loss actually reflected some good things starting at Apple.
+The loss included a $75 million write-off as Apple bought back its Mac OS license from Power Computing.
 This signaled the end of the disastrous “clone Macs” era.

 Mac OS 8 boosts Apple’s bottom line